School of Medicine Scholarly Activity Guidelines

 - Work on a health care related project that includes a research component and leads to creation of new or markedly improved knowledge (scientific, clinical or educational) or innovation (clinical device, computer program, therapy or treatment approach).

-- Effectively answer questions about your project.
+- Effectively answer questions about your research.

 - Clinical Device